Stephen C. Wilhite, DPhil

 Senior Vice President for Administration and Finance

-Mr. Baker currently serves on the Board of Directors of University Technology Park and the Economy League of Greater Philadelphia.
+Mr. Baker currently serves on the Board of Directors of University Technology Park, Widener Partnership Charter School, the Eastern Association of College and University Business Officers (EACUBO), and The Economy League of Greater Philadelphia.
 He also serves on the member services committee of the Association of Independent Colleges and Universities in Pennsylvania.

 Linda S. Durant, MEd